PrefectHQ/prefect/docs/getting-started/quickstart.md

 If you have any issues with browser-based authentication, see the [Prefect Cloud docs](/cloud/users/api-keys/) to learn how to authenticate with a manually created API key.

-!!! note "Self-hosted Prefect server instance"
-    If you would like to host a Prefect server instance on your own infrastructure, see the [tutorial](/tutorial/) and select the "Self-hosted" tab.
-    Note that you will need to both host your own server and run your flows on your own infrastructure.

-## Step 3: Turn your function into a Prefect flow
+## Step 3: Turn your script into a Prefect flow

+In Prefect, workflows are made up of flows and tasks.
+[Flows](/concepts/flows/) are the primary schedulable, deployable units in Prefect and are the primary entrypoint to orchestrated work.
+Flows can contain tasks, which are steps within the workflow.
+Tasks are the smallest unit of observed and orchestrated work in Prefect.

-The fastest way to get started with Prefect is to add a `@flow` decorator to your Python function.
+The fastest way to get started with Prefect is to add a `@flow` decorator to the Python function where your script starts and `@task` decorators to other functions that are called:
-[Flows](/concepts/flows/) are the core observable, deployable units in Prefect and are the primary entrypoint to orchestrated work.

 ```python hl_lines="2 5" title="my_gh_workflow.py"
 import httpx   # an HTTP client library and dependency of Prefect
 from prefect import flow, task

 @task(retries=2)
 def get_repo_info(repo_owner: str, repo_name: str):